 With the addition of these three passive funds, you’ll have more flexibility and more opportunities for investing your dollars in the 401(k) Plan.
 Passive funds have lower investment fees than active funds because they hold securities that match the relevant market index and do not conduct investment research to hold amounts different from the index.
 Passive funds try to track the performance of a certain market index while active funds try to outperform the index.

-We will be making more changes to the investment lineup in 2020.
-We’ll add Target Date Funds, which are investment options that allocate among investments based on your anticipated retirement date.
-You will receive information later this year about these new investment options.
+We made more changes to the investment lineup in 2020.
+We added Target Date Funds, which are investment options that allocate among investments based on your anticipated retirement date.
+You can learn more about them here.

-Amounts in the Passive Global Balanced Fund are being mapped into the three new passive funds: the S&P 500 Index Fund, International Equity Index Fund, and U.S. Bond Index Fund.
-Any existing account balances and future investments you have in the Passive Global Balanced Fund as of June 28, 2019, will be mapped at the end of the day on July 1, 2019.
+Amounts in the Passive Global Balanced Fund mapped into the three new passive funds: the S&P 500 Index Fund, International Equity Index Fund, and U.S. Bond Index Fund.
+Any existing account balances and future investments you had in the Passive Global Balanced Fund as of June 28, 2019, mapped at the end of the day on July 1, 2019.
 For more details, read the mailer (also sent to your home).

 If you have questions after you’ve read these FAQs, contact the Baker Hughes Benefits Center at 1-866-244-3539.

 Baker Hughes has an Investment Committee, made up of senior executives, to oversee the 401(k) Plan’s assets.
 The Investment Committee generally meets quarterly and is responsible for:

 Yes, Baker Hughes offers Core Funds – including three new funds – across the major asset categories.

 Core Funds give you more involvement in choosing and managing your investment mix.
 Baker Hughes offers eight Core Funds from which you can choose to build your own portfolio.
 In choosing your own portfolio from the Core Funds, you should consider your retirement financial goals, risk tolerance and time horizon.